 One of Tokyo’s oldest, this well-preserved garden is famous for weeping cherry trees, a special varietal.
 Koishikawa Kōrakuen is suited for scenic appreciation, not picnics (which aren’t allowed), but they do have a teahouse where you can enjoy some matcha.

 These locations are not as well known, at least for international tourists.
-So if you want a (somewhat) less-crowded cherry blossom experience, consider adding a couple of these spots to your itinerary.
+So if you want a (somewhat) less-crowded cherry blossom experience, consider adding a couple to your itinerary.

 1. Shōwa Memorial Park